laminas/laminas-mvc/docs/book/quick-start.md

 - Create a view to display a page containing the message
 - Create a route to match the URL to the controller

+Throughout this example, we will work in the `Application` module of the skeleton.
+The relevant files are located under `module/Application`.

 ## Install the Laminas MVC Skeleton Application

 To get started, install the skeleton application via Composer.